NG Firewall has many default alerts configured. They are located under Config > Events > Alerts.

-NOTE: These alerts will be triggered even if the Untangle blocked each session.
+NOTE: These alerts will be triggered even if the NG Firewall blocked each session.

 The only reason that one IP would ever hit that threshold is if they are attempting some sort of brute-force entry.

 Was the traffic blocked?